TarekHiisham/AI-Driven-Prosthetic-Hand-System/README.md

 Label scaling and thresholding.

 How to run the system:
-First, you need to install (XGBoost, socket) modules.
+First, you need to install (XGBoost, socket, tkinter, pandas, numpy, threading, queue) modules.

 1- Run "app.py" using Python interpreter and wait until fully load the model.